-This dataset contains the numbers of households accommodated by local authorities, broken down by local authority and temporary accommodation type from 2011 Q2 to 2014 Q2 for households accepted as statuorily homeless.
-Data for other time periods will be added in due course.
+This dataset contains the numbers of households accommodated by local authorities, broken down by local authority and temporary accommodation type from 2011 for households accepted as statuorily homeless.
+Data from April 2018 is available via the MHCLG website.

 The term "Homelessness" is often considered to apply only to people "sleeping rough".
 However, most of our statistics on homelessness relate to the statutorily homeless i.e. those households which meet specific criteria of priority need set out in legislation, and to whom a homelessness duty has been accepted by a local authority.